 New Employee Welcome Aboard Email Examples

-Welcome letters also give new employees clues about what to expect on their first day, from what to wear to who they'll meet with.
+Welcome letters give new employees clues about what to expect on their first day, from what to wear to who they'll meet with.
 Overall, the letter serves to make a new employee feel comfortable and excited for their first day on the job.

 Read on to find out what information is typically included in a welcome letter, along with examples of both emails and hard copy notes.

-What to Include in a Welcome Letter
+Things to Include in a Welcome Letter

 Along with confirming the start date, the letter should also include information on where the new employee will go on their first day (e.g., "Head to the reception desk, and ask for Derrick.").
 It can also specify when the employee should arrive (e.g., "Our workday typically starts at 9:30, but for your first day, aim to get there at 10 a.m., so that I can give you a tour.").